RHEcosystemAppEng/kong-discovery/gateway-hybrid/kong-hybrid-gcp.md

 To produce requests for our service, we're going to use [Fortio](https://www.fortio.org).
 Install `Fortio` under the instructions for the operating system used.

 A simple load test can be done with the following command.
-Notice that we're using the Public IP provided by GCP.
+Notice that we're using the Data Plane public IP/hostname.

 ```bash
 fortio load -c 100 -qps 2000 -t 0 http://$KONG_DP_URL/httpbin/get